 Georgia’s civil statute of limitations (SOL) laws are not victim friendly in providing survivors of childhood sexual abuse an avenue to justice.
-However, change for the better could be on the horizon, as a bill was introduced to the Legislature, and passed in the House, which would extend the civil SOL for child sex abuse by 15 years as well as open a 1-year revival window against perpetrators and entities.
+While bills have been proposed to extend the civil SOL and even open a revival window, none of them have been able to pass through the state’s Legislature and become law.
 Civil SOL laws enable lawyers handling sexual abuse claims in Georgia to file cases against sexual predators, including clergy members, and the Catholic Church.

 Below you will find information on Georgia’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling Georgia sexual assault cases has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of Georgia settlements received by sexual abuse and assault survivors and a list of Georgia’s ‘credibly’ accused priests released by Georgia’s Dioceses.

 Georgia Statute of Limitations for Sexual Abuse & Assault